THE SIX DAY WAR: 50 YEARS AFTER

 Welcome to Israel

-Spend the week embarking on an introspective journey into the watershed year, when six days of war reshaped Israel and the modern Middle East.
+Spend the week embarking on an introspective journey into the pinnacle year, where six days of war reshaped Israel and the modern Middle East.

-On your first day, enjoy dinner with a keynote speaker who will begin your trip with an overview of Israel and the repercussions of the Six Day War 50 years later.
+On your first evening, enjoy dinner with a keynote speaker who gives you and overview of Israel and the modern-day repercussions of the Six Day War.

 Overnight: Tel Aviv

-Strategic Challenges: Pre-and Post- 1967 on the Golan Heights
+Strategic Challenges: Pre-and-Post 1967 in the Golan Heights

-Archaeology Through the Prism of Conflict: The Holy Basin
+Archaeology Through the Prism of the Conflict: The Holy Basin

 Masada: The Six Day War and the Evolution of Israel’s National Symbols

-Visit the Knesset and meet with politicians from all of Israel’s political spectrum.
-Spend the afternoon with a variety of fascinating speakers, hearing about relevant issues, Israel’s past, present and future.
+Spend the afternoon with a variety of fascinating speakers, hearing about relevant issues of Israel’s past, present and future.

-Transfer to Ben Gurion International Airport for flight home
+Transfer to Ben Gurion International Airport for your flight home.